MarcZenn/CommonSenseDiet---App/README.md

 * run `npm install -g bower` to install bower globally if you don't already have it installed.
 * run `npm install` to install the required dependencies and devdependencies.
 * run `bower install` to install angular dependencies
+* run `gulp build` to build, minify, & uglify into dist.
-* run `gulp serve` to launch a browser sync server on your source files
+* run `gulp serve` to launch a browser-sync/express server on your source files
 * run `gulp test` to run your unit tests with Karma in watch mode

 # Directory Structure